 © Copyright 2008 OMEGA ENGINEERING, INC. All rights reserved.
-This document may not be copied, photocopied, reproduced, translated, or reduced to any electronic medium or machine-readable form, in whole or in part, without the prior written consent of OMEGA ENGINEERING.
-INC.
+This document may not be copied, photocopied, reproduced, translated, or reduced to any electronic medium or machine-readable form, in whole or in part, without the prior written consent of OMEGA ENGINEERING, INC.

-TRADEMARK NOTICE: OF Omega.com OMEGA, and is are Trademarks of OMEGA ENGINEERING, INC.
+TRADEMARK NOTICE: OF . omega.com., OF OMEGA, and & are Trademarks of OMEGA ENGINEERING, INC.